dotse/tls-fed-auth/tls-fed-auth.md

     Tags are fundamental for discovery within a federation, aiding both servers and clients in identifying appropriate connections.

-    -   Servers:  Tags enable servers to identify clients with specific characteristics or capabilities.
-For instance, a server might only serve clients that support specific protocols.
-By filtering incoming requests based on relevant tags, servers can efficiently identify suitable clients.
+    -   Server Tags: Tags associated with servers are used by clients to discover servers offering the services they require.
+Clients can search for servers based on tags that indicate supported protocols or the type of data they handle, enabling discovery of compatible servers.

-    -   Clients:  Tags also assist clients in discovering servers offering the services they require.
-Clients can search for servers based on tags indicating supported protocols or the type of data they handle.
-This enables clients to efficiently locate servers meeting their specific needs.
+    -   Client Tags: Tags associated with clients are used by servers to identify clients with specific characteristics or capabilities.
+For instance, a server might only accept connections from clients that support particular protocols.
+By filtering incoming requests based on these tags, servers can identify suitable clients.

     Federation-Specific Considerations